sarvex/trinkets/trinkets/buildgcc/README.md

 4. The binary will be placed in `bin/{arch}/`
 5. Follow the instructions in the program, and enjoy your GCC build.
 Report bugs at the [GitHub repository](https://github.com/HackerDaGreat57/trinkets "Click here to go to the repository.").

+The first 10 arguments passed to the build-n-run scripts will also be passed to the program.

 ###### Licensed under the Expat (MIT) License.